SABOTEUR (1942) – Universal Studios – Rating: ★★★½

-This is overall a very entertaining film, which mixes tone well and holds the audience.
-Its greatest failure is in the performances of the leading man and woman.
-There is a reason that Hitchcock loved to cast stars in his leading roles: they were generally very good at what they did, and they had an easier time holding the audience’s attention.
-Neither Robert Cummings nor Priscilla Lane was an A-list actor, and they were both more known for comedies and dramas of a lighter nature.
-Also, their golly-gee style of delivering dialogue, while very much in vogue in the 40’s, seems very dated today.
-Contrast this with the performance of Otto Kruger, the mastermind of the saboteurs, whose character is very fresh and real, even today.
+Overall, this is a very entertaining film; the action maintains a steady pace as the setting moves from one location to another.
+The performances of the leads are a bit uneven.
+There is a reason that Hitchcock loved to cast stars in his leading roles: they were generally very good at what they did, and they had an easy time holding the audience’s attention.
+Neither Robert Cummings nor Priscilla Lane was an A-list actor, and they were both known for more lighthearted material.
+Their performances are not bad, but their golly-gee style of delivering dialogue, while very much in vogue in the 40’s, seems somewhat dated today.
+Contrast this with the performance of Otto Kruger, the mastermind of the saboteurs, whose characterization seems very real even by today’s standards.

-This is an overlooked Hitchcock gem, primarily because of its lack of star power that has kept this film from getting greater recognition.
+It is the very lack of star power that has kept this film from getting greater recognition.
 It is a hidden Hitchcock gem, well worth viewing for casual fans, and a deeper exploration by Hitchcock scholars.

 Propaganda: This film was released in 1942, and its subject matter was used as a form of propaganda to arouse American sympathies for the European cause against the Nazis.
-There is more than one piece of dialogue that sounds like its being addressed directly to the movie-going audience.
-Hitchcock had done the same thing to a slightly lesser degree in his earlier film Foreign Correspondent.
+There are two monologues in particular that are being addressed directly to the movie-going public.
+Hitchcock had done the same thing in his earlier film Foreign Correspondent.

-Keystone cops: It’s worth pointing out that the police in almost all Hitchcock films are bunglers, bordering on incompetence, who generally do arrive just in time to arrest the baddies, but the baddies are caught in spite of them not because of them.
+Keystone cops: It’s worth pointing out that the police in almost all Hitchcock films are bunglers bordering on incompetence, who generally do arrive just in time to arrest the villain; but the villain is often caught in spite of them, not because of them.
 This film is no exception, although in this case the police have no plausible evidence to believe Barry Kane’s story of innocence until very late in the film.

 Where’s Hitch?
 Alfred Hitchcock’s original cameo in this movie was rejected by the censors.
 It featured him walking down the street with a young lady, talking to her in sign language.
 After a couple of seconds, the young lady looks indignantly at him and slaps him on the face.
 This was considered a misrepresentation of deaf people, and was cut, the footage long since lost.
 Quite a pity, because as a result of this Hitchcock just threw in another cameo, almost as an afterthought.
 It occurs at about 1:04:33, with Hitch as a patron in front of the Cut Rate Drug store.
 It is one of the least noticeable and most forgettable of all Hitchcock cameos.

 Recurring players: Robert Cummings would also appear as Grace Kelly’s love interest in Dial M for Murder.
 Ian Wolfe, who played Robert the Butler, played a very similar character in Foreign Correspondent.
 Charles Halton (the uncredited second sheriff) and Emory Parnell (the husband in the film within a film) also appeared in Foreign Correspondent and Mr. and Mrs. Smith.
 Vaughan Glaser (the charming blind man) appears in one scene in Shadow of a Doubt, in a non-speaking and uncredited role.
 Murray Alper (the truck driver) has very small uncredited parts in Strangers on a Train and Mr. and Mrs. Smith.
 Frances Carson also appears in Foreign Correspondent and Shadow of a Doubt.
 Al Bridge and Charles Sherlock also appear in Strangers on a Train.
-Emory Parnell was in Foreign Correspondent and Mr. and Mrs. Smith.
 Dale Van Sickel and Harry Strang were also in North by Northwest.
 Ralph Brooks, Ralph Dunn, James Flavin, Jack Gardner and Sayre Dearing were also extras in Mr. and Mrs. Smith.
 Art Gilmore, the voice of the radio broadcaster, also lent his voice to Rear Window and the trailer of To Catch a Thief.
 Alexander Lockwood was also in North by Northwest and Family Plot.
 Jeffrey Sayre is in Notorious, Vertigo and North by Northwest.
 Sam Harris was an extra in Foreign Correspondent, Mr. and Mrs. Smith, The Paradine Case and Dial M For Murder.
 Henry Norton and George Offerman, Jr. were also in Foreign Correspondent.
 Frank Marlowe was also in Notorious and North by Northwest.
 And Norman Lloyd would later play the psychiatric patient Garmes in Spellbound.

 Hitchcock moments: Hitchcock was a master technician, and most of his films contain scenes that are memorable for the groundbreaking storytelling techniques employed.
 In this film the standout scene is the climax atop the Statue of Liberty.
 This scene employs live action shots, small scale reproduction, matte painting, and black screen (the b&w precursor to today’s green screen), all put together in a way that holds up very well after nearly 70 years.